CCI-MOC/xdmod-cntr/XdmodAID.md

 ## envents handeled

+Here are the the current events that are handled:
+    volume.attach
+    volume.detach
+    volume.create
+    volume.delete
+    compute.instance.volume.attach
+    compute.instance.volume.dettach
+    compute.instance.resume
+    compute.instance.suspend
+    compute.instance.unshelve
+    compute.instance.resize
+    compute.instance.create
+    compute.instance.delete
+    compute.instance.live_migration
+    compute.instance.power_off
+    compute.instance.power_on
+    compute.instance.shutdown

+As mentioned elsewhere, the volume events are not completely meaningful without knowing all of the unattached volumes.
+So these probably should not be included.

+I suspect that live migration is not handled correctly by xdmod, so it should probably be translated to a power_off and a power_on events.

+I am also suspecting that we are not reporting on when the system was shutdown as either Nova didn't send that information out on the API, or we are not processing the right set of evens

+In all of the code reviews, I don't recall any conversation over which events need to be processed.
+We did discuss why events get translated to different events

 ## About volume events
 I did spend time on handling the volume events and was in the middle of